qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 Save and Close to write our your edits to webcam3.txt

-### ---
+### --- Restart webcamd

 Restart webcamd service to apply your newly definied streamers.
 Services are accessed via the vertical three dots icon in upper right of Fluidd screen
 <img src="./servicesicon.jpg">

 Once there restart webcam.
 <img src="./restarrwebcamd.jpg">

-At this point, the streams should be acitve, but you won't see them in Fluidd yet.
+At this point, camera streams should be acitve, but you won't see them in Fluidd yet.
 You must also add the cameras to Fluidd's cameras.

 # ======= Phase 3 Add Cameras to Fluidd =======